rafusel/derma-check-ui/README.md

-Front end for Skin Check, an application which allows users to upload an image of a potential skin condition and get the likelihood of having some common diagnosis.
+Front end for Opticus, an application which allows users to upload an image of their face to help fit them for glasses.